beastrc/learn-web3_dapp/markdown/avalanche/avalanche-01-connect.md

   }
 ```

-A footnote tell us to:
+A footnote engraved on the wall below the instructions reminds us to:
+* Use the `getAvalancheClient` helper function.
-* Use `getAvalanceClient` function
+* Use the `Info` method on the client.
-* Use `getNodeVersion` method of an unknow class.
+* Use the `getNodeVersion` method on the client info.

 ------------------------